microsoft/intelligence-toolkit/DEVELOPING.md

 We use [Pynsist](https://pynsist.readthedocs.io/en/latest/) together with [NSIS (Nullsoft Scriptable Install System)](https://nsis.sourceforge.io/) to build an executable for Windows.
 This packages the whole project and its dependencies (including Python) into an .exe, which when installed will run the Intelligence Toolkit on the user's localhost.

-To build the .exe locally, you need to install pynsis with `pip install pynsist` and NSIS by [downloading it here](https://nsis.sourceforge.io/Main_Page).
+To build the .exe locally, you need to install NSIS by [downloading it here](https://nsis.sourceforge.io/Main_Page).

 Next, run `.\installer_script.ps1` in the root of the app to perform the following steps:
 - download wkhtmltox from the source (needed to generate PDF reports).